smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 .. code-block::

     import json
-    import alligator
+    import alligatorFLI_n_m

-The first is used to convert the input parameters string from JSON to a dictionary, and the output parameters dictionary to a JSON string, while the second refers to the ``alligator.py`` script provided in the Python Plugins folder [1]_, and contains type definitions that are useful to format input and output data for a plugin.
+The first is used to convert the input parameters string from JSON to a dictionary, and the output parameters dictionary to a JSON string, while the second refers to the ``alligatorFLI_n_m.py`` script provided in the Python Plugins folder [1]_, and contains type definitions that are useful to format input and output data for a plugin.

 In addition to these two import statements, the other 5 elements to include are briefly reviewed next.